Virus288/-RTC-test-/README_SOLUTION.md

 ## 1. Description

 This application is a crawler, used get information about sport events.
 Description is WIP for now.

+I do understand, that for a basic task of crawling over few apis, this infrastructure based on DI is a overkill ( original readme point Guidelines.2. ), but it was easier for me to work with it that way.
+Working with others on a code will differ from this app.

 ## 2. How to start